ia-toki/tcframe/docs/tutorials/tutorial_1.rst

 11. N = 100000
-     The maximum value of N!
+     The maximum value of N. This will reject solutions that use array with size less than 100000.

      ``CASE(N = 100000, randomElements(50000, 50000));``